alexeyinkin/eb-1a/1-process/README.md

     I officially became a lawful permanent resident of the United States.
     My visa with the stamp is the legal equivalent of a green card for the first year.
-11. I should receive a Social Security Number (SSN) card and the green card by physical mail after some time and update this article.
+11. I received my Social Security Number (SSN) card and the green card by physical mail.

 If I was in the United States already
 (tourist, work visa, studying, asylum, etc.),